runbuggyinc/api-docs-src/shippers/guides/VtoStatuses.md

 ### Draft
 The Vehicle Transfer Order has been successfully received by the system and is being processed.

+### Ready
+The Vehicle Transfer Order has been successfully processed and will be made available to be claimed shortly.

 ### Available
 The Vehicle Transfer Order has been successfully entered in the system and is available to be accepted by a transporter.